 "You're free to go.
 Percy's a healthy baby boy and you're not having any post-birth health issues.
 Although if you wish to spend the night here we're happy to accommodate you."

 "Oh no, no need for that.
 I'll be perfectly fine at our house.
 I feel great."
 Sally stated as she started to sit up out of her bed.

-"I'm okay, besides I'd like to introduce to his home."
-Sally smiled.
+"I'm fine.
+Besides I'd like to introduce to his home," Sally said.
 There he went again.
 Always putting her first, always checking in with her.
-Not that Sally didn't like it though, she felt connected to her husband, but occasionally he had to take a breath and calm down.
+Not that Sally didn't like it, she always felt connected to her husband, but occasionally he had to take a breath and calm down.

 "Are you sure?"
 Poseidon scrunched his eyebrows like he always did when he was worried.

 Sally rose out of the hospital bed and took Percy from Poseidon's arms.
 Poseidon kissed her cheek and thanked the doctor.

 "Thank you…" Sally squinted at the doctor's badge, "Dr. Sollace."

 "Not a problem."
 Dr. Sollace answered.
 "Call the hospital if you need anything or have any questions, if it's urgent, they will route it to me."

 Sally raised her eyebrows.
 So it had already gotten out through the hospital that they were very important patients, VIPs.
 "I'm fine thank you, although I'll keep it in mind.
 We've arranged to have a nurse on sight, in case of a minor emergency."